Masterpiece (TV series): History

 The success of the broadcast of the 1967 version of The Forsyte Saga on NET (the precursor of PBS) led Stanford Calderwood, then serving as president of WGBH, to investigate whether the BBC would sell programs to the station.
 Suggestions for the series format came from, among others, Frank Gillard in the UK and Christopher Sarson in the US.
 In looking for an underwriter for the series, Calderwood eventually met with Herb Schmertz of Mobil Corporation.
-Schmertz was able to gain funding for the show, and with Joan Wilson of WGBH-TV bought the US distribution rights for fifty hours of British dramas for about $1 million per year.
+Schmertz was able to gain funding for the show, and with Joan Wilson of WGBH-TV bought the American distribution rights for fifty hours of British dramas for about $1 million per year.
 He and several other men, including Frank Marshall, met in London and made a selection of programs to be broadcast.

 Decisions on the format of the show were finalized and the series premiered on January 10, 1971, with the first episode of The First Churchills.
 The working title for the series had been The Best of the BBC, which was changed to Masterpiece Theatre before the first broadcast, with Sarson insisting upon the British spelling for Theatre.
 The series was hosted by British-American broadcaster and author / journalist Alistair Cooke (1908–2004), who initially had been reluctant to take the role.
 Cooke appeared for two decades until 1992; native Baltimorean, Pulitzer Prize-winning author and longtime columnist for The New York Times, Russell Baker (1925–2019), was next and hosted for over a decade from 1992 to 2004.
 From 2004 to 2008, it was broadcast without a host.